menu Menu Search

 Senvelgo for Cats - The Latest Treatment for Feline Diabetes

-Senvelgo for Cats is a prescription oral liquid medication used to treat diabetes mellitus in cats.
+Senvelgo for Cats is a prescription oral liquid medication used to treat Diabetes in Cats.
 It contains the active substance velagliflozin, a selective sodium-glucose co-transporter 2 (SGLT2) inhibitor.
 Senvelgo is administered once daily by mouth and is designed to help reduce blood glucose levels in diabetic cats without the need for insulin injections.

 Senvelgo is a significant advancement in the management of feline diabetes.
 It provides an alternative to traditional insulin therapy and may be suitable for certain cats diagnosed with stable diabetes mellitus.
 It is currently the only veterinary-approved SGLT2 inhibitor specifically formulated for cats.